pwelke/SeminarLearningTheory/s10_Errata.md

 ## Chapter 6

-Theorem 6.7 misses the realisability assumption in case 4.
+Lemma 6.1 on page 68 and Theorem 6.7 case 4 on page 72 miss the realisability assumption.

 ## Chapter 7